wynnlone/MMF2021/README.txt

 ## Back-testing description and results
 ## All strategies are backtested and data are stored (ref: performance_data).
 All weather is selected based on Sharpe ratio (ref: Analysis\analysis_sharpe11-16.xlsx)
+## AW run1 is the first run based on original version of AW.
+AW run2 is after we change IYR to be no more than 15% of the USD account.

 # 2. Risk model =======================================================